Research Center for Science Communication (RCS)

 Registration

-Further questions about the seminars or the ‘Online Presentation’ project can also be sent to the above e-mail address.
+Further questions about the programmes, individual seminars/snippets or the ‘Online Presentation’ project can also be sent to the above email address.
+We welcome all interested parties and enquiries.